akshit-git24/EventSpark-Event-Booking-System/README.md

-# TechSpark⚡-- 🎓 University Event Management System
+# EventSpark⚡-- 🎓 University Event Management System

 A full-stack event management platform built for universities to manage their internal events, student registrations, and department workflows — complete with Razorpay integration and a multi-role approval system.